-4 years full-time
+4 years full-time (plus optional placement year)

 The first year modules introduce you to the main ideas and concepts giving you the foundation to progress to more advanced material in later years.

-In addition to the above you will also need to complete our online Academic Integrity module.
-This covers some of the essential skills and knowledge which will help you to study independently and produce work of a high academic standard which is vital for success at York.
+This module covers some of the essential skills and knowledge which will help you to study independently and produce work of a high academic standard which is vital for success at York.

 This module will:

 You will take a range of core modules to develop your knowledge of the environment, economics and ecology.
 You can then begin to tailor your degree to your own interests with a choice of option modules.

 Choose 50 credits from:

 You can also choose option modules from a range of electives from other Departments.